emadadel4/ITT/README.md

 </ol>

 > [!WARNING]
-Do not download the script from any other site.
-Run it using known official commands from this GitHub repository only.
+Run the script using only official commands from this GitHub repository.

 <pre><code>irm bit.ly/ittea | iex</code></pre>